Cart 0

 In her second year of college Ai suffers a mental health crisis, driving her back home to Whitlam, a place she swore never to return.
 There, she reconnects with those she left behind and together they are compelled to look back on the tragedy that shaped their adolescence and examine the role they may have unwittingly played.

-Get Others Were Emeralds by at the best price and quality guranteed only at Werezi Africa largest book ecommerce store.
+Get Others Were Emeralds by at the best price and quality guaranteed only at Werezi Africa's largest book ecommerce store.
 The book was published by HarperCollins and it has pages.
-Enjoy Shopping Best Offers & Deals on books Online from Werezi - Receive at your doorstep - Fast Delivery - Secure mode of Payment

 Mind, Body, & Spirit